 Principle #5: State your Path

 Now that you have your emotions in check, you need to master the art of sharing your views persuasively.
-Check out the book or summary for the 5 STATE skills to share your views without offending others.
+Check out the full summary for the 5 STATE skills to share your views without offending others.

 Principle #6: Explore Others’ Path

 By the time conversations turn crucial, the other party is already moving through their Path to Action.
 Besides managing our own emotions, we must help others to retrace their path.
-To do that, use the tips for restoring safety (Principle #3), and the 4 AMPP listening tools in the book /summary.
+To do that, use the tips for restoring safety (Principle #3), and the 4 AMPP listening tools in the full Crucial Conversations summary.

 Finally, we must convert the agreement into results, through specific decisions and follow up.